pgRouting/pgrouting/src/costMatrix/doc/pgr_bdAstarCostMatrix.rst

 :Example: Use with tsp

 .. literalinclude:: doc-pgr_fooDmatrix.queries
-   :start-after: -- bdDijkstra q3
+   :start-after: -- bdAstar q3
-   :end-before: -- bdDijkstra q4
+   :end-before: -- bdAstar q4

 See Also
 -------------------------------------------------------------------------------

-* :ref:`bdDijkstra`
+* :ref:`bdAstar`
 * :ref:`costMatrix`
 * :ref:`tsp`
 * The queries use the :ref:`sampledata` network.